ATS-Friendly Digital Writing Portfolio: 7 Powerful Steps to Get Hired Faster

 Step 6 — Test Your Portfolio Using ATS Scanners and Improve Based on Feedback

-Creating an ATS-friendly digital writing portfolio doesn’t end with formatting and keyword optimization.
+Once your portfolio is ready, don’t assume it works — test it like a recruiter system would.
 To ensure your portfolio truly meets ATS standards and stands out to recruiters, you need to test it using ATS scanners and refine it based on their feedback.

 Why Testing Your Portfolio is Essential?